Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Preliminaries

 \subsection{Weighted Cross Entropy Loss (WCE-Loss)}

 WCE-Loss is a modification of the standard CE-Loss that assigns different weights to each data point.
 It is defined as:

 Here, $w_i$ represents the weight assigned to the $i$-th data point $(\mathbf{x}_i, y_i)$.
-A higher weight \( w_i \) assigned to a data point \( (\mathbf{x}_i, y_i) \) indicates that the data point is considered more important for the training process, thereby having a greater influence on the model's learning or adjustment of parameters.
+A higher weight \( w_i \) assigned to a data point \( (\mathbf{x}_i, y_i) \) indicates the data point has a greater influence on the model's learning or adjustment of parameters, thereby being considered more important for the training process.

 There have been several variants of the weight function, such as Focal Loss $\mathcal{L}_{\text{FL}}$ \citep{focalloss}.
 It addressed class imbalance and reduced the impact of easily classified examples as its weight function was defined as $w_i = (1 - \hat{P}(y_i|\mathbf{x}_i; \theta))^\gamma$, where $\gamma \geq1$ was a focusing parameter that adjusted the rate at which easy examples were down-weighted.
 Research has shown that models trained with Focal Loss were better calibrated under the i.i.d. assumption and performed well under distribution shifts \citep{focalloss_lower}.
 This made Focal Loss a promising baseline for evaluating our proposed weight function in the context of LLM-generated synthetic data training.